Wioletta’s Polish Market at 3955 S. Howell Avenue

 Breve retired in 1946.
 An advertisement in the 1946 TOL City Directory shows Florian J. Senk as the new proprietor of the Tippecanoe Hardware store.

 The post World War 2 years must have been good for business.
 In April of 1948 Senk applied for a permit to build a two-car garage behind the store.
-Then in January 1951 Senk developed plans and applied for permits to build a foot wide addition each side of the building for storage, and increasing the length to 110 feet, which included a second story and attached garage/storage to the west, (rear of the building).
+Then in January 1951 Senk developed plans and applied for permits to build a seven foot wide addition each side of the building for storage, and increasing the length to 110 feet, which included a second story and attached garage/storage to the west, (rear of the building).
 These plans also included additional basement and when completed in 1956 gave the building the architectural silhouette present today.

 In 1973, David F. Sterling, Jeffery A. Sterling and Richard R. Sterling, who owned a True Value Hardware Store on the north side of Milwaukee purchased the Tippecanoe hardware business and building.
 It is unclear to the author if they were all co-owners or to what extent they were all involved in the business of the hardware store.